-August 1939, Los Angeles-bound an perhaps already stricken with TB – Charlie Christian aged 23 years shakes hands with Oklahoma City bandleader James Simpson.
-His older brother Eddie Christian stands alongside Charlie with his luggage and Guitar.
-But where is his Amp? – Is that an early amp in front of his case?
+August 1939, Los Angeles-bound and perhaps already stricken with TB – Charlie Christian aged 23 years shakes hands with Oklahoma City Bandleader James Simpson.
+His older brother Eddie Christian stands alongside Charlie with his Luggage and Guitar.
+But where is his Amp?
 Christian went from making $2.50 a night to making $150 a week.

-He changed the guitar world.
-He changed it not so much as being a superb guitar player, but rather the music that he made.
-Anyone that would study him can see where all the other guitar players who came after him evolved, that they came from his fountainhead.
+He changed the Guitar World.
+He changed it not so much as being a superb Guitar player, but rather the music that he made.
+Anyone that would study him can see where all the other Guitar players who came after him evolved, that they came from his Fountainhead.
 They came from that and went their own way, according to their own tastes, but he was the Pioneer.
-He was as much a innovator as any latter giant that other people have come across and patterned themselves after.
+He was as much an Innovator as any latter giant that other people have come across and patterned themselves after.

 His contributions were so strong in several departments.
 One is there have been very few people on any instrument that have come since him that have had his sense of time.
 His ability to play in time in the way that he played.
 The spacing of his notes.
 That’s one of the things.
 The other thing is he was years ahead of most of the people he was playing with in terms of the solo lines he was playing.
 They involved certain chord changes that were not considered in existence then.

-If you listen to any of the blues that he played, you will hear in the line that he has adopted, harmonic changes that none of the others on the record are playing, not even the background.
+If you listen to any of the blues that he played, you will hear in the line that he has adopted, harmonic changes that none of the others on the Record are playing, not even the background.
 They are refreshing and they fit.
 He’s playing more chord changes in his lines, and very interesting ones, different to those that existed at the time.
 Any recording would be an example of that.
 In addition, his tone was more like the concept of what is being used today in jazz, and all along.
 It is more of a velvet sound.
-It’s just the antithesis of a rock and roll sound, or a pop rock or punk rock sound.
+It’s just the antithesis of a Rock & Roll sound.
 It is more an electric guitar sound rather than an electronic guitar sound.
 A lot of people don’t understand this either.
-People think what sound they want now, and what Charlie Christian acheived then, was simply to amplify the natural sound of the guitar and just make the natural sound louder to push the instrument as a front line solist.
+People think what sound they want now, and what Charlie Christian achieved then, was simply to amplify the natural sound of the guitar and just make the natural sound louder to push the instrument as a front line Solist.
 It was a different sound entirely.
 The electric guitar as he played it had its own sound.

-So we have 3 different sounds that we are talking about: One is the regular acoustic guitar where you put something on it, and it doesn’t change the sound – it only makes it louder.
-Another is the actual sound of an electric guitar coming through a particular pickup that sounds like an electric guitar, which is different.
-Then you have now got things that people are playing today in the genres of rock and pop, etcetera, which is really a more electronic sound.
-Charlie Christian’s tone was more horn-like.
-It’s more like the velvety sound of some of the saxophone players and trombone players.
+So we have 3 different Sounds that we are talking about: One is the regular Acoustic Guitar where you put something on it, and it doesn’t change the sound – it only makes it louder.
+Another is the actual sound of an Electric Guitar coming through a particular pickup that sounds like an electric guitar, which is different.
+Then you have now got things that people are playing today in the genres of rock & pop, etc, which is really a more Electronic sound.
+Charlie Christian’s Tone was more horn-like.
+It’s more like the velvety sound of some of the Saxophone players & Trombone players.
 It was more like a horn.
-Many people that heard him play and didn’t know of him, hardly knew that they were listening to a guitarist.
+Many people that heard him play and didn’t know of him, hardly knew that they were listening to a Guitarist.
 They didn’t know anything about it.
-They just were simply going to this club where he might be playing, and they’d hear the music from outside, and they didn’t know that there was such a thing as a soloist on electric guitar.
-Almost all of them thought that it was a tenor saxophone. – Barney Kessel
+They just were simply going to this club where he might be playing, and they’d hear the music from outside, and they didn’t know that there was such a thing as a soloist on Electric Guitar.
+Almost all of them thought that it was a Tenor Saxophone. – Barney Kessel.

 I don’t think so.
 Maybe.
 I think it was alcohol.
 The night he was in Jack’s, people were giving him drinks.
 When they wanted to hear him play, they sent a drink over to him, and he was just drinking one right after the other.
 I didn’t drink at that time, and I was wondering why he drank all the time.
 He didn’t need to be drinking.
 He started perspiring – the sweat was running off of his face.
-He was playing “Stardust,” and I thought then that he’s got to be sick.
-He was in bad way.
+He was playing “Stardust,” and I thought then that he’s got to be Sick.
+He was in a bad way.
 Ben Webster came around and played with him half the night, and Charlie was still playin’.
-Then he went out in the streets and danced on the sidewalk.
-For a dancer, he was a helluva guitar player!
+Then he went out in the Streets and danced on the Sidewalk.
+For a Dancer, he was a helluva Guitar Player!
 He could dance.
-That’s what he was gonna be – a dancer.
-He didn’t want to be a guitar player; he wanted to dance.
+That’s what he was gonna be – a Dancer.
+He didn’t want to be a Guitar Player; he wanted to Dance.
 Sure!
-As soon as the music started, he wanted to dance.
+As soon as the music started, he wanted to Dance.
 I don’t know if it was the alcohol or what, but that’s what he did.
 The waitress at the place I was working, Ethel, she irked him on.
-She’d buy him drinks, because he stood by the bar doing dance steps.
+She’d buy him drinks because he stood by the Bar doing Dance steps.
 I think the alcohol hastened his death.